 Top architectural sightseeing and landmarks of New York - ideas on city exploration routes

-Video of flying over top monuments of New York in HD format.
+Video of flights over top monuments of New York in HD format.

 Use 'Full Screen' mode.